mohitpai/journey-optimizer.en/help/using/messages/create-in-app.md

 1. In the **[!UICONTROL Identity namespace]** field, choose the namespace to use in order to identify the individuals from the selected segment.
 [Learn more](../event/about-creating.md#select-the-namespace).

-1. Choose the frequency of your trigger when your In-App message will be active:
+1. Choose the frequency of your trigger when your In-App message is active:

     * **[!UICONTROL Show every time]**
     * **[!UICONTROL Show once]**
     * **[!UICONTROL Show until click through]**

-1. Choose the event that will trigger your message from the **[!UICONTROL Mobile app trigger]** drop-down.
+1. Choose the event that triggers your message from the **[!UICONTROL Mobile app trigger]** drop-down.

-    By choosing a trigger, you choose an action done by users which will cause the In-App message to be displayed.
+    By choosing a trigger, you choose which user action causes the In-App message to display.

     ![](assets/in_app_create_3.png)